yeduRaghav/redditclient/README.md

 The collapsable toolbar shows the title of the post.

-If a thumnail exists the image is shown, similarly if article body exists, it is shown below the image.
+If a thumbnail exists the image is shown, similarly if article body exists, it is shown below the image.

 ### Testing :